-At the Gender Confirmation Center, we have seen that FTM/N double incision techniques are the most popular among our patients.
-This is because it’s the most powerful technique, allowing Dr. Mosser or Dr. Facque to remove the most amount of excess chest tissue and skin while creating the flattest and tightest chest possible.
+At the Gender Confirmation Center, we have seen that double incision techniques are the most popular among our patients.
+This is because it allows our surgeons to remove the most amount of excess chest tissue and skin while creating the flattest and tightest chest possible.

-When a classic double incision top surgery is performed, the areolas are re-placed using the free nipple graft method.
-This means that the areolas are removed from their original location during surgery, resized, and placed onto the skin in their new location on the chest.
-In our practice, free skin grafts are nearly always successful, meaning there is a 99+% chance that the nipple grafts will heal and survive in their new location.
+When a classic double incision top surgery is performed, the areolas are replaced using the free nipple graft method.
+This means that the areolas are removed from their original location during surgery, resized, and sewn back onto the skin in their new location on the chest.
+In our practice, free skin grafts are almost always successful, meaning there is a 99% chance that the nipple grafts will heal and survive in their new location.

-This is a new procedure that uses a similar technique as a standard Double Incision, but instead of using nipple grafts, leaves the nipples attached to the skin, and the incisions are done in such a way that the nipples and areolas move outward a bit or “float” in the direction of the skin to be removed (i.e.: “sparing” nipples from being removed and replaced on the chest during surgery).
-A Nipple-Sparing Double Incision is achieved by making an oval-shaped incision around the lower chest area to allow for excess chest tissue to be removed.
-Refer to images to help visualize what this procedure looks like and where the nipples are likely to end up on the chest.
+This is a new procedure that uses a similar technique as a standard double encision, but instead of using nipple grafts, leaves the nipples attached to the skin, and the incisions are done in such a way that the nipples and areolas move outward a bit or “float” in the direction of the skin to be removed (i.e.: “sparing” nipples from being removed and replaced on the chest during surgery).
+A nipple-sparing double incision is achieved by making an oval-shaped incision around the lower chest area to allow for excess chest tissue to be removed.
+Refer to the images below to help visualize what this procedure looks like and where the nipples are likely to end up on the chest.

-After a Nipple-Sparing Double Incision, there is a small chance that patients may experience more erotic nipple sensation than after the classic Double Incision technique because the nipples might retain some of their initial sensory nerve connections.
+After a nipple-sparing double incision, there is a small chance patients may experience more erotic nipple sensation than after conventional double incision technique because the nipples might retain some of their initial sensory nerve connections.

 This procedure is for patients who have a nipple position that is not too low on their chest, and who have a limited amount of chest tissue to be removed.
-For good candidates, it might be a way to avoid nipple grafts and still get an excellent resultnipple grafts.
-One way of looking at who is a good candidate for the nipple sparing DI is that it is most successful in patients who are also candidates for a FTM/N periareolar incision but who may have a bit too much chest tissue for that incision type.
+For some candidates, it might be a way to avoid nipple grafts and still achieve a flat chest.
+One way of looking at who is a good candidate for the nipple sparing DI is that it is most successful in patients who are also candidates for a periareolar incision but who may have a bit too much chest tissue for that incision type.

-Contact us to learn more about nipple-sparing double incisions and to schedule a top surgery consultation with Dr. Mosser or Dr. Facque.
+Contact us to learn more about nipple-sparing double incisions and to schedule a chest reconstruction top surgery consultation.

-An crescent-shaped incision is made on the lateral chest in order to place the nipples on the chest without using nipple-grafts.
+A crescent-shaped incision is made on the lateral chest in order to place the nipples on the chest without using nipple grafts.
 The result is nipples that are slightly downward and outward on the chest.